-Fall in love with the Lord again on this special Journey through the Fifth Gospel: The places of Our Lord’s incarnation, ministry, crucifixion and Resurrection in the Holy Land.
-This 12-day/11-night pilgrimage to the Holy Land was designed especially for and by St Patrick’s parish to provide the spiritual treasures of the Holy Land in an unhurried itinerary, and giving us some time to explore the many great offerings of this land at leisure.
+Fall in love with the Lord again on this special journey through the Fifth Gospel: The places of Our Lord’s incarnation, ministry, crucifixion and Resurrection in the Holy Land.
+This extended 11-day/10-night pilgrimage to the Holy Land has been designed especially for and by St Patrick’s parish to provide the spiritual treasures of the Holy Land in an unhurried itinerary, and giving us some time to explore the many other great offerings of this land at leisure.

 The pilgrimage will be led by Fr David Evans of St Patrick’s Parish in Benoni with a knowledgeable Christian guide who will bring alive the sites through his erudite explanations.
 Every day, lunch is served in specially-selected restaurants, which are included in the package.
 And every pilgrim receives a copy of Günther Simmermacher’s book The Holy Land Trek to prepare for this life-changing journey.

 Thursday, April 23

 We depart from Johannesburg to leave on our night-flight to Tel Aviv for our special Holy Land pilgrimage.